Redkiller5451/Powerplay/README.md

 Villagers have an increasing chance of becoming corrupted

 ### Snowy
-Some cards become Snowed in, and become useless
+2 cards become Snowed in, and become useless